-- Phase 1 metrics may include: - Planning/development activities completed - Pre-construction site readiness - Estimated energy to be saved or produced, projected reduction in utility energy cost, and the beneficiaries of the savings - Projected number of households to be served by the community solar project(s) - Any leveraged funding sources or incentive programs that the applicant has applied to or plans to apply to for the project. - Planned use of CEJA trained workforce contractors or CEJA Pre-apprenticeship or Apprenticeship workforce participants
+Phase 1 metrics may include:

+- Planning/development activities completed - Pre-construction site readiness - Energy saved and produced estimates, utility cost savings and reduction, and the beneficiaries of the savings - Projected number of households to be served by the community solar project(s) - Any leveraged funding sources or incentive programs that the applicant has applied to or plans to apply to for the project. - Planned use of CEJA & Clean Energy Ecosystem: CEJA contractors, CEJA Pre-apprenticeship, Apprenticeship workforce participants, Weatherization, etc.